strategist, designer, consultant, writer; all things tech & media.

 strategic design

-Rob has helped consult for Disney, The Rockefeller Institute, Brookings Institute, World Economic Forum, The UN, World Wild Life Fun, data.org, AARP, the Aspen Institute and many more.
+Rob has helped consult for Museum of Science Boston, Disney, The Rockefeller Institute, Brookings Institute, World Economic Forum, The UN, World Wild Life Fun, data.org, AARP, Court Accountability, the Aspen Institute and many more.

-Subject areas have ranged from bioinformatics, digital public infrastructure, creative story telling, banking, health policy, data arthictecture, and consumer behavior.
+His subject area specialities have ranged from bioinformatics, digital public infrastructure, creative story telling, banking, health policy, data arthictecture, to consumer behavior.

 02